busterbenson/public/Codex.md

 ## Glossary

 ### What is this?
 This document was started in [April of 2012](https://github.com/busterbenson/public/blob/cb1481ae0d2458474d61d79cde6d9bef05a55a8c/Beliefs.md) as a result of an experiment one Sunday.
-Though I didn’t realize it at the time, maintaining this document has become one of the most valuable things in my life.
+Though I didn’t realize it at the time, maintaining this document has become one of the most valuable activities in my life.
 It’s a way for me to remember who I am, catch inconsistencies in how I respond to different events in the world, and to react to current events from a position of how I believe the world is, should be, and will become rather than feeling helpless.

 Posts about this topic: [My Sunday experiment: what do I believe?](http://bustr.me/post/21579186643/my-sunday-experiment-what-do-i-believe)